vandanparmar/vandanparmar.github.io/content/_index.md

 ---
 description: |
-  Welcome to Vandan P-V's portfolio gallery.
+  Welcome to my portfolio gallery.
   I enjoy taking photos of all sorts, but love taking photos of people.

   If you like my work, follow me on Instagram!